bczhc/adb-sync/README.md

 - Run `./build-rust`

 ## Limitations and Notes
-- Relies on mtimes
+- Relies on `mtime`s
 - No multiple files/directories and file exclusion support
 - Empty directories won't be synced
-- Only supports regular files (that's, totally ignores symlink, pipe etc.; no reflink, link awareness)
+- Only supports regular files (that's, totally ignores symlink, pipe etc.; no reflink or hard link awareness)

 I've found project https://github.com/google/adb-sync and https://github.com/jb2170/better-adb-sync, but their